 About the Keynote Lecture: Indigenous people are disproportionately affected by climate change and natural disasters, yet they are often marginalized from policy and academic discussions.
 Moreover, discussion of indigenous people and climate change opens up much broader discussion about environmental epistemologies across diverse cultures, as well as environmental management, race and class dynamics, and the intersection of local, national, and global issues.

-Sponsors: This event is co-sponsored by the UO Williams Fund, UO Robert D. Clark Honors College, the UO Environmental Studies Program, the UO Climate Change Research Group and other departments and groups on campus.
+Sponsors: This event is co-sponsored by the UO Williams Fund, UO Robert D. Clark Honors College, the UO Environmental Studies Program, the UO Climate Change Research Group, the Office of the Vice President for Equity and Inclusion and other departments and groups on campus.
 The lecture is also part of the Tribal Climate Change Project, a collaborative project between the UO Environmental Studies Program and the USDA Forest Service Pacific Northwest Research Station.

 For more information, contact: Kathy Lynn, UO Environmental Studies Program (541-346-5777, email@example.com) or Mark Carey, UO Clark Honors College (541-346-8077, firstname.lastname@example.org).